Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh on this day.

 Naxal Attack in Chhattisgarh – Background

 In this edition of This Day in History, you can read about the dastardly Maoist attack at Dantewada which saw the death of security men.
-Maoist-Naxal violence is an important aspect of the internal security concerns in India and you must be aware of this issue for the UPSC exam.
+Maoist-Naxal violence is an important aspect of the internal security concerns in India and you must be aware of this issue for the IAS exam.

 - About a month after the horrific Dantewada attack by Maoists in which 76 security personnel were killed, they struck again on 8 May 2010, near District Bijapur in Chhattisgarh state.